Squalm/Cipher-Tools/README.md

 `coincidence` takes 2 arguments: `text` and `alphabet_array`.
 `text`: The string with the text you're analysing.
 `alphabet_array`: The array, or in the case of how `fa` uses `coincidence` it is a string with substrings, is a 1d array of strings (not chars) which `coincidence` uses to calculate the index of coincidence.
+`coincidence` returns an int containing the Index of Coincidence.
 ##### fa
 `fa` takes 2 arguments: `input` and `alphabet`.
 `input`: A string with your text in it.
 `alphabet`: A string with your alphabet in it.
+`fa` returns an unsorted dictionary containing the probability of picking a letter when you pick a letter at random from the text as a value between 0 and 1.